sustrik/libmill/README.md

 # Invoke a coroutine asynchronously

-Asynchronous invocation of coroutines uses 'call' keyword and can be done only from within another coroutine:
+Asynchronous invocation of a coroutine uses 'call' keyword and can be done only from within another coroutine:

 ```